 - Aegean Breeze – Delicious Greek fare.

-- Aroma Bar & Grill – Indian cuisine.
+- Aroma Bar & Grill – delicious Indian cuisine.

 - Big Elm Distillery – Tap room is a great place to visit for group trips.
 Free tours on Saturdays.